Skip to content

 MYSQL_USER: "bunkerweb"

-MYSQL_PASSWORD: "changeme" # Use a strong password
+MYSQL_PASSWORD: "changeme" # Remember to set a stronger password for the database

 volumes: